Which wheat grinder should I buy?

 Some hand-powered mills can be hooked up to an exercise bike and you can pedal your way to flour.
 Or they can be hooked up to a small gas-powered engine.
 The good mills will have a kit that allows you to convert the mill to electric or pedal power.

-Burrs or impact grinders
+Burrs or impact grinders?

-There two ways to break apart the wheat kernels and turn them into flour: impact grinder or burrs.
+On the electrical side of the choices, there two ways to break apart the wheat kernels and turn them into flour: impact grinder or burrs.
 Impact grinders basically explode the grain.
 With an impact grinder, you get a very fine flour*, which is perfect for bread and most baking.
-But you cannot get a coarse grind with impact grinder.
-You want a coarse grind if you want cornmeal (for cornbread or tortillas) or cracked wheat or rice for cereal.
-That might not be a huge deal for you.
-But if you want to go from a coarse grind to a fine flour, you’ll want a grinder with burrs.

-Impact grinders are also very picky about the wheat.
+But impact grinders are also very picky about the wheat.
 If there is a tiny piece of rock in your wheat it could completely destroy the grinder.
 Unless you are buying very clean (“double cleaned”) grain, you’re kind of playing a game of Russian roulette with your grinder’s engine.

 Another thing to consider with the impact grinders: they are loud.
 Like jet-engine loud.
 If you live in an apartment building, your neighbors will complain.
-The ones that market themselves as quiet (like Whispermill) are a bit quieter.
+The ones that market themselves as quiet (like the Wondermill) are a bit quieter.
 A teeny, tiny bit quieter, like maybe a dozen decibels.
 But they certainly cannot be labeled “quiet.”

 *Why does fine flour matter?